REAL ALE TRAIL

-The Ship Inn is a bustling pub; popular with locals and visitors alike and situated right in the heart of the harbour town of Porthmadog.
-The building is grade 2 listed and dates back to the 19th Century so you’ll find buckets of character to enjoy while supping the real ales that line the bar, or enjoying some of our good homemade food.
+The Ship Inn is a bustling pub; popular with locals and visitors and situated right in the heart of the harbour town of Porthmadog.
+The building is grade 2 listed and dates back to the 19th Century so you’ll find buckets of character to enjoy while supping the real ales that line the bar – or enjoying some of their lovely homemade food.

-The Brondanaw Arms, known locally as ‘The Ring’ is a beautiful 17th Century, once home to the famous Architect Clough Williams Ellis.
-The Brondanw Arms is a traditional Welsh pub with slate floors, roaring log fires, cask ales, with an award-winning menu if your feeling a bit peckish.
+The Brondanaw Arms, known locally as ‘The Ring’, is a beautiful 17th Century once home to the famous Architect Clough Williams Ellis.
+The Brondanw Arms is a traditional Welsh pub with slate floors, roaring log fires and cask ales with an award-winning menu if you’re feeling a bit peckish.

-The Union Inn is a friendly village pub situated in the historic and picturesque village of Tremadog, gateway to the Snowdonia National Park and the Llyn Peninsula.
-A freehold, family run pub, the Union prides itself on excellent food as well as a fine range of locally brewed ales, whether you’re warming up in front of a roaring fire or enjoying the beer garden in the sun.
+The Union Inn is a friendly village pub situated in the historic and picturesque village of Tremadog – gateway to the Snowdonia National Park and the Llyn Peninsula.
+A freehold family run pub, the Union prides itself on excellent food as well as a fine range of locally brewed ales.
+You will love this pub whether you’re warming up in front of the roaring fire or enjoying the beer garden in the sun.

 The Ship Aground is a family run business situated in the heart of Snowdonia National Park.
 The history of the pub dates back to the early 19th Century when it was the old Talsarnau farmhouse.
-The pub is an important part of community life here & there is a warm welcome extended to everyone.
-As well as an ale you can enjoy the views of Snowdon from our restaurant while enjoying locally sourced produce.
+The pub is an important part of community life here and there is always a warm welcome extended to everyone.
+As well as an ale, you can enjoy the views of Snowdon from their restaurant while enjoying locally sourced produce.

 The Pengwern is an old drovers inn run by the community of Llan Ffestiniog.
-Situated in the village square, overlooking the Vale of Ffestiniog it’s the perfect base for meeting locals & exploring North Wales.
-We serve a wide range of local real ales and have a great beer garden where you can enjoy your ale with views to die for.
+Situated in the village square and overlooking the Vale of Ffestiniog, it’s the perfect base for meeting locals and exploring North Wales.
+They serve a wide range of local real ales and have a great beer garden where you can enjoy your ale with views to die for.

 Another old Welsh building dating back to 18th Century and a surprising place to find great real ales, but these guys do it well.
 Another family run business in the heart Criccieth serving great welsh hospitality.